 40. Do your images have descriptive file names?

 Google recommends using descriptive file names for images.

 It means you should save your images based on the contents of the image.

 For example, if your picture is of a 12-week old male great Pyrenees, then your file name should be: https://www.website.com/wp-content/uploads/2019/10/12-week-male-great-pyrenees.png

-This will help with your image search performance.
+Doing so can help with your image search performance.
 Just don’t go overboard and keyword stuff your files.

 41. Do all of your images have descriptive and accurate tag descriptions?

 Google’s spiders use ALT tags to understand what an image is.

 You should always use descriptive ALT tags for every image on your page.